bigandy/astro-blog/src/content/blog/cool-demos-june-2024.md

 author: "Andrew"
 ---

-Following on from last year's <a href="/blog/cool-demos-june-2023">cool demos june 2023</a> I want to showcase some of the cool demos I created in the month of June 2024.
+Following on from last year's [cool demos june 2023](/blog/cool-demos-june-2023) I want to showcase some of the cool demos I created in the month of June 2024.
 I really got in the groove and created a new demo every day for two weeks, each building on the previous.

 Having attended CSS Day in Amsterdam I was hungry to apply some of the new skills that had been showcased during the excellent conference.